spacelab-ufsc/gnss-simulation/README.md

 ## Repository Organization
 	- doc: Technical documentation (including user guide).
-	- gps: GPS files project (sources and configs).
+	- source: GPS files project (sources and configs).
+	- tests: files for tests (sources and configs).
 ## License

 This project is open-source under two different licenses: GNU General Public License v3.0 for firmware and software, and CC BY-SA 4.0 for the documentation.